 No relevant action was proposed from the 2005 EU Mercury strategy.
-Once more the information provided in the COWI, Concorder SA 2008 study should be considered.
-In addition our 2005 comments are still relevant.
+Once more the information provided in the COWI, Concorde SA 2008 study should be considered.
+Some of our concerns could be considered as covered by the fact that Directive 2006/21/EC on the management of waste from extractive industries, requires Member States to draw up an inventory of closed, including abandoned, waste facilities, by 1 May 2012 (article 20).
+Nevertheless our 2005 comments are still relevant76.